 Middlesbrough town centre is on the up.

-In 2024, a host of new leisure developments will transform the town centre into a regional leisure destination and help attract even more visitors.
+In 2024, a host of new leisure development opened, helping to transform the town centre into a regional leisure destination and attract more visitors.

 Due to a national decline in high street retail, Middlesbrough Council has aimed to rebalance the town centre economy to attract more people to live, work, learn and spend their leisure time here.